mmikowski/urianchor/README.md

 This check occurs only during setting of the Anchor, not during its parsing ( See makeAnchorMap )

-The `replace_flag` instructs the routine to replace the uri, discarding browser history
+The `replace_flag` instructs the routine to replace the URI, discarding browser history